Kiyoraka/Web-Basic-Notes/README.md

 ## 🎯 Learning Goals
 - Understand fundamental web development concepts
-- Learn through practical, hands-on examples
 - Build a strong foundation in web technologies
 - Follow beginner-friendly explanations
 - Access organized, structured learning materials

 ## 💻 How to Use
-- Browse through topic-specific folders
+- Browse through topic-specific
-- View live examples on our website
+- View live examples
-- Download code examples to practice
-- Follow step-by-step tutorials
+- Follow step-by-step
 - Use as supplementary classroom material

 ## 🔍 For Students
 This repository serves as your online notebook for web development basics.
-Each topic is explained in simple terms with practical examples you can try yourself.
+Each topic is explained in simple terms.

 ## 👥 For Teachers
 These materials are classroom-ready and can be used as supplementary teaching resources.
 Feel free to incorporate them into your curriculum.